AshutoshFichadia/treeData.js-gh-pages/readme.md

 # Extensions to install in VS CODE
 Prettier - Readable JS and CSS
-Open in Browser - To run code in Browser from VSCode
+,Open in Browser - To run code in Browser from VSCode

 # treeData.js